![]() |

 As per my understanding, it is primarily to indicate that God is beyond or above gender and that feminism is essential or dominant for possession of the quality of preservation and creation.

-As they say in economics, "Follow the beard".
+As they say, "Follow the beard".
 You shall know the truth and the truth will set you free.